bolemo/aegis/README.md

 You can find a lot of lists on internet.
 One great source are the lists from FireHOL: http://iplists.firehol.org/

 ## Logging
-To log activity of firewall-blocklist and see what is blocked, you can use the following command: `nvram set log_firewall_blocklist=1`; the next time the firewall-blocklist will be restarted, logging will be active until next reboot of the router.
-To watch the log, use `dmesg | grep 'firewall-blocklist'`.
-If you want logging to stay on after a reboot, after `nvram set log_firewall_blocklist=1` do `nvram commit`.
+To log activity of firewall-blocklist and see what is blocked, you can use the `-log=on` option with the parameter `restart`, `load_set` or `update` using this script.
-To stop logging, use `nvram unset log_firewall_blocklist` or `nvram uncommit log_firewall_blocklist` if you used commit, then the next time the firewall-blocklist will be restarted logging will be disabled.
+You can also use the following command: `nvram set log_firewall_blocklist=1`; the next time the firewall-blocklist will be restarted, logging will be active until next reboot of the router.
+If you want logging to stay on after a reboot, after using the `-log=on` option or the command `nvram set log_firewall_blocklist=1` do `nvram commit`.

+To watch the log, use `/opt/bolemo/scripts/firewall-blocklist log` or `dmesg | grep 'firewall-blocklist'`.

+To stop logging, use the `-log=off` option with the parameter `restart`, `load_set` or `update` using this script.
+You can also use `nvram unset log_firewall_blocklist`.
+If you used `nvram commit` after enabling logging, then you need to use `nvram commit` again after using the `-log=off` option or the command `nvram unset log_firewall_blocklist` to stay disabled after router reboot.